2223791042/function-trace-format/README.md

 # function-trace-format
-A format print function trace tools which is base on C
+A format print function trace tool which is base on C

 ```bash
 /*